IntuitDeveloper/Transactional-Node-Samples/README.md

-# Mandrill Node.js Use Cases
+# Transactional API Node.js Use Cases

 [![npm version](https://img.shields.io/npm/v/@mailchimp/mailchimp_transactional.svg)](https://www.npmjs.com/package/@mailchimp/mailchimp_transactional)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/example/mandrill-use-cases/blob/master/LICENSE)

-**Comprehensive Node.js examples for the Mandrill API**
+**Comprehensive Node.js examples for the Transactional API**

-This repository provides examples for specific Mandrill API use cases using Node.js.
-These examples demonstrate how to implement Mandrill email functionality effectively.
+This repository provides examples for specific Transactional API use cases using Node.js.
+These examples demonstrate how to implement Transactional API email functionality effectively.

 ## 📧 Documentation Examples

 All examples are available as documentation in the `/use-cases/` directory.
 Each use case includes complete code examples you can copy and run.

-If you need support using Mandrill, please check the [Mandrill API Documentation](https://mailchimp.com/developer/transactional/).
+If you need support using the Transactional API, please check the [Transactional API Documentation](https://mailchimp.com/developer/transactional/).

 ## Table of Contents